 We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect birthday indicating you're not old enough to have a Google Account.
-Learn more phone number protect against abuse
+Learn more phone number you forget your password, help people find and connect with you, and make the ads you see more relevant to you.
+Learn more protect against abuse